How long does a Cat Take to Adjust to a New Home?

 Relationship with the family

 A good relationship with all family members should be built from day one.
-Obviously, the first approach is with the person who brings the cat home.
-Ideally, you should pick them up in a pet carrier, where they can feel secure, without being forced to be carried by an unknown human being.
+The first person who brings the cat into the new home will act as the ambassador.
+You should ideally pick them up in a pet carrier, where they can feel secure.
 On the way home, use a soothing and calming tone of voice to talk with the cat.
 Allow them to sniff through the door of the carrier and respect their decision if they want to stay at the far end of it.

 They'll probably come over to sniff.
-Let them do it a couple of times before I try to caress you.
-Keep some delicious food nearby to offer them as a reward, this way they will interpret that being with you brings good things.
-And when the cat feels comfortable with you, other members of the household can apply the same method to identify their scents and not take the cat by surprise when they are exploring the rest of the spaces.
+Let them do it a couple of times before you try to pet them.
+Keep some delicious food nearby to offer them as a reward.
+This way, they will interpret that being with you brings good things.
+When the cat feels comfortable with you, other members of the household can apply the same method to identify their scents and not take the cat by surprise when they are exploring the rest of the spaces.

 Give them their own space

-Once the cat has decided to explore the entire house and feels more secure and confident, it is time to move their belongings to the areas where they will be in from then on.
-Of course, if you think the newcomer will be better off in the room you've set up for them, you can let them sleep there.
+Once the cat has decided to explore the entire house and feels more secure and confident, it is time to move their belongings.
+If you think the newcomer will be better off in the room you've set up for them, you can let them sleep there, but give them the opportunity to explore.
 In the end, the most important thing is to know the animal and adapt to their needs to ensure that the cat can adapt to their new home and, most importantly, live happily.

-If you decided to remove their belongings from the room because it's in their best interest, remember to place the water and food containers in places that are easy for the cat to access, but that aren't so frequented by humans.
+If you decided to remove their belongings from the room because it's in their best interest, remember to place the water and food containers in places that are easy for the cat to access.
+These are places less frequented by humans.
 The same goes for the litter box, keeping in mind to place it away from the food.
-Place the bed in a warm and protected place, where the cat can rest but not feel isolated.
-You can't forget a scratching pole and toys, preferably in the areas where family life ocurs, so that the feline can share and have fun with everyone.
+Place the bed in a warm and protected place, where the cat can rest, but not feel isolated.
+You can't forget a scratching post and toys, preferably in the areas where family life occurs, so that the feline can share and have fun with everyone.

 Tips for getting a cat used to a new home